pradyGn/Weight-Initialization_Dead-Neurons_Leaky-ReLU/Readme.txt

 2.2 and 2.3

 Experimenting with Leaky ReLU and how it helps mitigating the Dead Neurons problem.
+Performed 1000 simulations of NYU HPC.
 Found that about 30% of simulations result in neural colapse when ReLU is used and 0% of simulations result in neural colapse when Leaky ReLU is used.